TritonDataCenter/rfd/rfd/0021/README.md

         sdc-designation
         sdcadm

-Clearly it is used to verify objects that are inbound to SDC.
+Clearly it is used to verify objects that are inbound to Triton.
 We may be able to extend the `joyent-schemas` code to allow specifiying interdependencies between objects in Moray.
 If not, we will have to roll our own description format.